JAKuehl/veteran_population_analysis/README.md

 ![](images/model_tree.png)

-* **Veteran Feature Group** - This is the best performing feature group with a score of .81.
+* **Veteran Feature Group** - This is the best-performing feature group with a score of .81.
 Considering the highly subjective nature of the data, any scores above .8 demonstrate a very good fit.
-Additionlly, the test score of .81 indicates minimal variance.
+Additionally, the test score of .81 indicates minimal variance.
-* **Health Group** -
-* **Work/Income Group** -
+* **Health Group** -  Similarly, the Health group with a train score of .772 and a test score of .772, which demonstrates a good fit with almost no variance.
+However, most of the statistically significant features only had a probability between .55 and .45, except for Disability Rating   (```DRAT```).
+Probabilities like that are little better than a coin toss.
+* **Work/Income Group** - The Income Group had a train and test of a score of .716.
+This is only a very modest improvement over the Baseline.
+Like the previous model, only one feature, Other Income adjusted for inflation(```OIP_adj```), had a significant probability.
-* **Ethnicity Group** - While this group conatianed several features that proved to be statistically significant, the model as a whole did not imporve over the Baseline.
+* **Ethnicity Group** - While this group contained several features that proved to be statistically significant, the model did not improve over the Baseline.
-* **Lifestyle Group** - Baseline.
-No feaures
+* **Lifestyle Group** - This model did not improve over the Baseline, nor did any feature prove statistically significant.
-* **General Group** - While this group conatianed several features that proved to be statistically significant, the model as a whole did not imporve over the Baseline.
+* **General Group** - While this group contained several features that proved to be statistically significant, the model as a whole did not improve over the Baseline.
-* **Education Group** - While this group conatianed several features that proved to be statistically significant, the model as a whole did not imporve over the Baseline.
+* **Education Group** - While this group contained several features that proved to be statistically significant, the model as a whole did not improve over the Baseline.
-* **Location Group** - Baseline.
-No features
+* **Location Group** - This model did not improve over the Baseline, nor did any feature prove to be statistically significant.

 #### Final Combined Model
-The final model

-The surprises are more about what variables are not important as opposed to those that are.
+For the final model, I tested every feature that demonstrated statistical significance in the previous groups.
+Then dismissed any feature that did not achieve statistical significance in the larger model.

+The final model used 41 features, produced a score of .793 for both the test and train data, and improved .1 on the Baseline.
+Like the Group Models, most of the statistically significant features have indecisive probabilities between .45 and .55.
+Several features did stand out with more substantial probabilities.
+To be clear, the closer the probability is to 1, the LESS likely the veteran will enroll in the VA.

+* Has Disability Rating (```DRATX```)   - .643
+* Military Service (```MIL```)     - .256
+* Did not Serve between 1975-1990 (```MLPCD_0```) - .097
+* Has TRI-CARE Health Insurance (```FHINS5P```) - .321
+* Attained Bachelor's Degree (```SCHL_21```) - .064
+* Attained Master's Degree (```SCHL_22```) - .125
+* Attianed Professional Degree beyond Master's (```SCHL_23```) - .257
+* Attained Doctorate (```SCHL_24```) - .312
+* Science or Engineering Degree (```SCIENGP```) - .963

 ## Project Organization
 ---